iterative/dvc.org/static/docs/use-cases/data-registry.md

 # Data Registry

-We developed the `dvc get`, `dvc import`, and `dvc update` commands with the aim to enable reusability of any <abbr>outputs</abbr> (raw data, intermediate results, models, etc) between different projects.
-For example, project A may use a data file to begin its data [pipeline](/doc/command-reference/pipeline), but project B also requires this same file; Instead of [adding it](/doc/command-reference/add#example-single-file) it to both projects, B can simply import it from A. (This can bring many benefits that we'll explain soon.)
+We developed the `dvc get`, `dvc import`, and `dvc update` commands with the aim to enable reusability of any <abbr>data artifacts</abbr> (raw data, intermediate results, models, etc) between different projects.
+For example, project A may use a data file to begin its data [pipeline](/doc/command-reference/pipeline), but project B also requires this same file; Instead of [adding it](/doc/command-reference/add#example-single-file) it to both projects, B can simply import it from A.

 Taking this idea to a useful extreme, we could create a <abbr>project</abbr>
 that is exclusively dedicated to